Carduelis chloris - spring

 2cy male April.
 A bird showing a rather restricted post-juvenile moult, with GC1-7 (as well as GC10) still juvenile, in contrast to post-juvenile GC8-9.
 [2KS80341]

 2cy female April.
-All GC are moulted post-juvenile and the contrast is seen to the till juvenile PC.
+All GC are moulted post-juvenile and the contrast is seen to the still juvenile PC.
 [2KR44253]

 3cy+ male May.
 Uniform wing with no contrasts.
 GC and PC still in relatively good condition.
 [2KS80353]